EdgarMzpn/Autonomus-Lifter-Robot-System/README.md

 Stage your changes for commit
 ```
+#Stage changes on specific files
 git add <changed file>
+#Stage all changes
 git add --all
 ```

 Commit your changes (Commit message is mandatory)
 ```
+#Commit staged changes on specific files
 git commit <file> -m "Commit Message"
+#Commit all staged changes
 git commit --all -m "Commit Message"
 ```